Cray-HPE/docs-csm/operations/configuration_management/Management_Node_Image_Customization.md

 This document describes the configuration of a Kubernetes NCN image.
 The same steps could be used to modify a Ceph NCN image.

-1. (`ncn-mw#`) Locate the NCN image to be modified.
+1. Identify the NCN image to be modified.

     This example assumes that the administrator wants to modify the Kubernetes image that is currently in use by Kubernetes NCNs.
     However, the steps are the same for any Management NCN SquashFS image.

     If the image to be modified is the image currently booted on a Kubernetes NCN, the value for `ARTIFACT_VERSION` can be found by looking at the boot parameters for the NCNs, or from `/proc/cmdline` on a booted Kubernetes NCN.
 The version has the form of `X.Y.Z`.
     See: [boot parameters](../../background#metalserver)

+1. (`ncn-mw#`) Obtain the NCN image's associated artifacts (SquashFS, kernel, and `initrd`).

+    These example commands show how to download these artifacts from S3, which is where the NCN image artifacts are stored.

     ```bash
     ARTIFACT_VERSION=<artifact-version>